New & Used Mercedes-Benz GLK Class: In Depth

 GET A FREE PRICE QUOTE

-The Mercedes-Benz GLK-Class is the least expensive way to get into a Mercedes crossover.
-Redesigned for 2013, it features an optional diesel engine.
-It competes with the Range Rover Evoque, Audi Q5, and the BMW X3.
+The Mercedes-Benz GLK-Class is the most affordable way to get into a Mercedes crossover.
+Redesigned for 2013, and largely carried over into the current model year, it features an optional diesel engine that makes perfect sense in the segment.
+The GLK competes with the likes of the Audi Q5, the BMW X3, and the Range Rover Evoque.

 MORE: Read our 2014 Mercedes-Benz GLK review for pricing with options, specifications, and fuel economy information